Is the Recorder a Woodwind Instrument of Pleasure or Ear-Assaulting Pain?

 Poor fingering is one reason why some people pour vitriol on the recorder.
 It's not just about how their fingers are placed to play different note sequences, but what pressure should the fingers have when covering them.
 Some kids make the mistake of using their fingertips to cover the holes instead of the pads.
 And when doing that, some grip them tightly.
 Proper fingering requires pads of the fingers that cover holes at an even, steady pressure - not too tight, not too loose.

-To play the notes on the recorder, one has to use the tongue.
+To play the notes on the recorder, one needs to use the tongue.
 Some children use little to no tonguing control - just tooting on their recorders.
-This produces a sloppy sound and is prone to the aforementioned excessive overblowing.
+This produces a sloppy sound and is prone to excessive overblowing.

 The Make of Them